 \subsubsection{Dynamics Randomization}

-To address parametric uncertainties, modeling errors, and sensor noise, we randomize key physical and perceptual parameters of the bicycle model (see \Cref{tab:actual_domain_randomization}).
-Specifically, total mass and center-of-mass height are varied to account for configuration changes and measurement inaccuracies; friction and actuator gain are randomized to capture diverse terrain conditions and hardware variations; and zero-mean Gaussian noise—scaled as a percentage of each signal’s maximum magnitude ($s_{\text{max}}$)—is added to simulate sensor imperfections.
-This distributional robustness enables the policy to generalize across simulation-to-reality gaps.
+To address parametric uncertainties and modeling inaccuracies, we randomize key physical properties (see \Cref{tab:actual_domain_randomization}).
+Specifically, mass, center-of-mass height and terrains are varied to reflect configuration changes, while friction and actuator gains are randomized to capture diverse terrains and hardware variations.
+Additionally, Gaussian noise (scaled by signal magnitude $s_{\text{max}}$) is injected to simulate sensor imperfections, ensuring distributional robustness.